lgxkevin/Hugo-Blog/content/posts/blog/build-blog-guide/index.md

 {{< admonition note "Why to use Netlify?" true>}}
 - UI friendly and easy to follow
-- Cost efficient, free plan is enough
+- Cost-efficient, the free plan is enough
 - Only a few steps to set up Hugo blog
 - Easy to set up a custom domain
 {{< /admonition >}}